brucechanglongxu/advancedalgorithms/transformer/selfattention.md

 [^0]:
 [^1]:
 [^2]:
 [^3]: Each token can attend to all other tokens in the same sequence, including tokens **before and after itself**.
 It is a full reader that can look ahead and behind the current token.
-Decoder models are trained on
+This highlights why encoder-decoder models would be highly inefficient for chatbots, because every time we have a new line in our conversation, _we would need to encode the entire transcript again_ (to look "bidirectionally") before subsequently decoding to do next token generation.